dtc103/DifferentialRobot/README.md

 - DC-DC converter (for 3.7V to 5V or 9V for motors) (atm from 9V to 5V)
 - tb6612fng (motor driver)
 - Cables
+- 3D model (files can be found in /res folder)

 ## Libraries
 - Micro-ROS